baselime/docs/tux/faq.md

 ### What third-party cloud services does Tux depend on?

-Cody relies on one primary third-party dependency, i.e., OpenAI API.
+Tux relies on one primary third-party dependency, i.e., OpenAI API.

 ### Can I use my own API keys?